 Skip to Content

-Mango Lassi – This creamy drink is made from mango, yogurt, honey, and freshly ground cardamom, and it’s the perfect companion for a hot day!
+Creamy and delicious Indian mango lassi combines fresh mango, tangy yogurt, sweet honey, and freshly ground cardamom.
+The refreshing drink is it’s the perfect companion for a hot day!

-Mango lassi originated in the Punjab region of North India.
+Mango lassi originates from the Punjab region of North India.
 The cooling drink was created for its Ayurvedic properties and to provide those who drink it relief from the hot summer sun and humid days.
-My husband often says there is nothing quite like freshly prepared lassi made from fruits that are in season; it’s filling and satisfying!
+My husband often says nothing is more filling and satisfying than a freshly prepared mango lassi made from fruits that are in season.

-• Mango: I use four ripe mangos to make lassi.
-Substitute mango concentrate if you’re in a pinch or prefer something sweeter.
-I suggest adding an 18-ounce can if you decide to go that route.
+• Mango: I use four ripe mangos to make my mango lassi recipe.
+Substitute mango concentrate if you’re in a pinch or want something sweeter.
+I suggest using an 18-ounce can if you decide to go that route.

-• Yogurt: Dahi is our yogurt of choice.
-Another great alternative, especially if you want to sneak a little protein into the drink, is to use full-fat Greek yogurt.
+• Yogurt: Dahi is our yogurt of choice (you can find a good one at Costco).
+Another great alternative, especially if you want to sneak protein into the drink, is full-fat Greek yogurt.

 • Cardamom: Balance the overall sweetness with warm and freshly ground cardamom powder.

-• Honey: Add a little honey to compliment the natural sweetness of the mango.
+• Honey: A little honey complements the natural sweetness of the mango.
+Leave it out if you’re using mango concentrate.

 The full recipe with measurements is in the recipe card below.

-Add all of the ingredients to a blender and process until fully incorporated.
+Step 2: Add all of the ingredients to a food processor or blender and process until fully incorporated.

-Pour it into a drinking glass to serve.
+Step 3: Pour the mixture into a drinking glass to serve, and enjoy!

 Blend until fully incorporated.

-• I use honey to make this recipe, but if you’re using mango concentrate, I recommend reducing or eliminating it; most store-bought concentrates have a good amount of sugar in them already.
+• I use honey to make this recipe, but if you’re using mango concentrate, reduce the amount or eliminate it since most store-bought mango concentrates contain sugar.

-• If you’re not used to making recipes with fresh mango, check out our guide on How to Cut a Mango.
+• If you’re not used to making recipes with fresh mango, check out our guide for how to cut a mango.

 If you love this recipe, try one of these tasty beverages!